Lost-Outpost/thepath/README.md

 # Introduction

-The Path is a minimalist modlist with the absolute bare minimum gameplay, engine and visual changes for every skyrim playthrough.
-Featuring mostly upscaled vanilla textures and lightly modded gameplay, this list is perfect for new players and those who often find themselves restarting their game when mods change.
+The Path is a lightweight modlist with the absolute minimum fixes, gameplay balance changes and new content that can be customized to your liking.
+It's intended to have decent longevity and not require many updates, especially those that could cause you to need to start over.

 ## List Contents